educational-resources-and-services/bibletags-widget/widgetAPI.md

 	versions: [
 		{
 			versionId: "esv",
-			plaintext: "For he chose us in him before the creation of the world to be holy and blameless in his sight.
+			usfm: "For he chose us in him before the creation of the world to be holy and blameless in his sight.
 In love",
 			bookId: 49,
 			chapter: 1,
 			verse: 4,
 		},
 		{
 			versionId: "exb",
-			plaintext: "That is, in Christ, he chose us before the world was made so that we would be his holy people—people without blame before him.",
+			usfm: "That is, in Christ, he chose us before the world was made so that we would be his holy people—people without blame before him.",
 			bookId: 49,
 			chapter: 1,
 			verse: 4,
 		},
 		{
 			versionId: "exb",
-			plaintext: "Because of his love, God had already decided to make us his own children through Jesus Christ.
+			usfm: "Because of his love, God had already decided to make us his own children through Jesus Christ.
 That was what he wanted and what pleased him,",
 			bookId: 49,
 			chapter: 1,
 			verse: 5,